-A harsh and dreamy story of a young Midwestern girl’s battle with poverty and the mercurial power of her own longing heart.
-Through Betty we experience a tight family clan of children born by children born by children.
-Blood is thicker than anything and the constellation of the family is the frame of the world.
+A harsh and dreamy story of a young girl and her longing heart.
+Through Betty, living below the poverty line in suburban Colorado Springs, we experience a tight family clan of children born by children born by children where love and dependency go hand in hand.

 On the Inside of a Military Dictatorship